Yoga for Constipation

 According to yoga practitioners, yoga has been effective in reducing symptoms of constipation.
+Certain yoga asanas aim to improve your flexibility and eventually improve your digestive system.
 While it is not a substitute for medical treatment, it can indeed help with constipation by stimulating digestion and promoting relaxation.
 Read on to know more.

 While yoga has holistic health benefits, there are certain yoga poses that help alleviate constipation and other indigestion-related ailments.
 Some yoga asanas help “unknot” the digestive tract thereby reducing constipation by easing bowel movements or gas release.